bourquenoud/ass/README.md

 ## Known bugs and missing features

- - ASS will consider escaped double quotes as invalid escape sequence, will still escaping them.
+ - ASS will consider escaped double quotes as invalid escape sequences, wHile still escaping them.
  - ASS only accept partial regex, the "|", any grouping and look-head aren't supported.
  - ASS will accept multiple ID substitutions in a bit template, even though it is an undefined behaviour.
  - ASS will sometime crash when using multi-line comments.